-- As standard practice, we use 100% recycled paper for black and white copies.
+- We use 100% recycled paper for black and white copies.
 We use 30% recycled paper for all other printing requests.

 - All toner is recycled - meaning 100% is diverted from the waste stream.

 - Our equipment partner, Ricoh, is one of Global 100’s Most Sustainable Company’s in the World.
 Ricoh has received numerous other awards and accolades including:

 - World Environmental Center (WEC) awarded the Ricoh Group the Gold Medal for its International Achievement in Sustainable Development (May 2003).

 - The Financial Times listing of the "Worlds Most Respected Companies" ranked Ricoh #7 among CEOs-Companies that best manage and effect environmental resources (December 2001).

 - The U.S. and European Business Councils for Sustainable Energy "Climate is Business" awarded Richoh for its efforts in protecting the global climate, presented at the COP7* meeting (November 2001).

 - Innovest's "EcoValue 21" Environmental Rating ranked Ricoh #1 out of 11 companies with an AAA rating for demonstrating a balance between business and environmental conservation (July 2001).

 - Ricoh was recognized with the Council on Economic Priorities (CEP) "Environmental Stewardship Award," presented at CEP's 14th Corporate Conscience Awards (June 2001).
 Ricoh's long term goal is to reduce lifecycle CO2 and new resource input by 87.5% by 2050.